FM broadcasting: FM broadcasting switch-off

 In 2017, Norway became the first country to completely switch to digital audio broadcasting, the exception being some local stations remaining on FM until 2022, and might be extended to 2031.
 The switchover to DAB+ meant that especially rural areas obtained a far more diverse radio content compared to the FM-only period; several new radio stations had started transmissions on DAB+ in the years before the FM switch-off.

-Switzerland is in the process of becoming the second country to switch from FM to DAB+.
-Public broadcaster SRG SSR shut down its entire FM infrastructure on 31 December 2024, citing low usage of FM (estimated to be 10% of the audience and falling) from widespread adoption of DAB+ and the cost of maintaining two broadcast infrastructures in parallel.
-Private broadcasters are undertaking a gradual shutdown of their FM transmitters to be completed by 31 December 2026.
+Switzerland was in the process of becoming the second country to switch from FM to DAB+.
+Public broadcaster SRG SSR shut down its entire FM infrastructure on December 31, 2024, citing low usage of FM (estimated to be 10% of the audience and falling) from widespread adoption of DAB+ and the cost of maintaining two broadcast infrastructures in parallel.
+Private broadcasters were expected to undertake a gradual shutdown of their FM transmitters to be completed by December 31, 2026.
+SRG SSR announced that it would restart FM broadcasting in a December 2025 press release following a loss of audience and failure of commercial stations to leave the band.

 Belgium's Flanders region plans to switch to switch off FM broadcasting by 2031, as does Germany's Schleswig-Holstein.